-Casino & Sportsbook revenue for the three months ended June 30, 2017 was \$89.6 million as compared to \$59.6 million for the three months ended June 30, 2016, which represents an increase of 50.2%.
-The increase in Casino & Sportsbook revenue was primarily the result of (i) the continued development of the Corporation's casino product offerings, including through additional third party slots under the PokerStars Casino brand, (ii) the expansion of the geographical reach of the Corporation's casino and sportsbook products into eligible markets, and (iii) user experience and user interface improvements to the Corporation's sportsbook product.
+Casino & Sportsbook revenue for the three months ended September 30, 2017 was \$95.2 million as compared to \$64.2 million for the prior year period, which represents an increase of 48.3%.
+The increase in Casino & Sportsbook revenue was primarily the result of (i) the continued development of the Corporation's casino product offerings, including through additional third-party slots under the PokerStars Casino brand, (ii) the expansion of the geographical reach of the Corporation's casino and sportsbook products into eligible markets, and (iii) user experience and user interface improvements to the Corporation's sportsbook product.
+Notwithstanding, Casino & Sportsbook revenues were negatively impacted by, among other things, (i) a provision for retrospective VAT relating to prior periods in Switzerland following a change in policy by in the Swiss tax authority regarding the relevant tax law and (ii) the new local licensing regime in the Czech Republic with more onerous customer registration requirements for online gaming accounts requiring face-to-face verification.
+For information on the impact of fluctuations in foreign exchange rates, see "Foreign Exchange Impact on Revenue" below.